 fbpx

-There have been recent articles and research papers to indicate and possible link between gum disease (periodontitis) and heart disease (cardiovascular disease).
-It has been found that people with periodontal diseases are twice likely to get coronary artery disease as those without any gum disease.
+There have been recent articles and research papers to indicate a possible link between gum disease (periodontitis) and heart disease (cardiovascular disease).
+It has been found that people with periodontal diseases are twice as likely to get coronary artery disease as those without any gum disease.

 Research has shown almost 92% of people who have CVD also have severe to moderate periodontitis (gum disease).